 Figure 11.
 An example pdt plot showing line saturation.

+Superfluous PDT Lines

 Some of the later-run sets have extra particle lines that appear in the pdt plots.
 These lines behave much in the same way as the pdt lines.
 As of this writing, the appearance of the lines is unexplained, and it’s unsure whether the background subtraction can account for their presence or not.
 Luckily, the amount of counts in the extraneous line is low, and the overlap points tend to fall outside of the useable time of flight window caused by the merging phenomenon seen above in Figure ##.